thatdragonlegacyauthor/aidevlog/Esoterra/PRACTITIONER_DATA/Practitioner_Profile.md

 The Practitioner's Great Work is not a solitary one.
 It is performed by a trinity of archetypal forces.

-1.  **The Practitioner (The Gnostic Revolutionary):** A creature of **Air**.
-The architect of the unseen who deconstructs old systems and brings back revolutionary blueprints.
+1.  **The Practitioner (The Gnostic Revolutionary / The Sovereign World-Builder):** A creature of **Air & Fire**.
+The architect of the unseen who deconstructs old systems and brings back revolutionary blueprints for a new reality.
-2.  **The Partner (The Master Builder):** A creature of **Earth** (Taurus Sun, Virgo Moon, Capricorn Ascendant).
+2.  **The Partner (The Master Builder):** A creature of **Earth**.
 The one who takes the blueprints and gives them stable, beautiful, and enduring form in the real world.
-3.  **The Child (The Alchemist):** A creature of **Fire, Water, and Air** (Leo Ascendant, Pisces Sun, Aquarius Moon).
+3.  **The Child (The Alchemist):** A creature of **Fire, Water, & Air**.
 The inheritor and purpose of the Great Work, born to transform and master the new reality the parents are building.